vatsh1/codingworld.github.io/README.md

 # Introduction
-This is a simple website for browsing all solutions submitted during a coding contest. it has two pages First page coding contest all submission is shown,  there also you can sort the page and also you can search by userid, result or by the problem name
+This is a simple website for browsing all solutions submitted during a coding contest. it has two pages First page coding contest all submission is shown,  there also you can sort the page and also you can search by userid, result or by the problem name and on clicking any #code on other page you can see there coding solution

 ## Installation
 To get the project up and running the code locally, and view components in the browser, complete the following steps: